luisredda/drone-harness-plugin/README.md

-# Drone Harness Plugin
+# Harness CIE / Drone Harness Plugin

 ## Harness CIE / Drone Plugin to trigger Pipelines or Workflows in Harness using API key.

+Inspired by Luis Redda work

-Limitations:
+Known Limitations:

 1 - Your service needs an artifact